subsquid/docs/docs/substrate-indexing/wasm-support.md

 ---
 sidebar_position: 60
 description: >-
-  Ink!
+  ink!
 WASM smart contracts support
-title: Ink! contracts support
+title: ink! contracts support
 ---

-# Ink! contracts support
+# ink! contracts support

-This section describes additional options available for indexing [Ink!-based WASM contracts](https://use.ink), supported by chains with a `Contracts` pallet.
-At the moment of writing, AlephZero, Shibuya (Astar testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying Ink! contracts.
-Follow the [WASM squid tutorial](/tutorials/create-a-wasm-processing-squid) for a step-by-step instruction on building a WASM-processing squid.
-We recommend using [squid-wasm-template](https://github.com/subsquid-labs/squid-wasm-template) as a reference project.
+This section describes additional options available for indexing [ink!-based WASM contracts](https://use.ink), supported by chains with a `Contracts` pallet.
+At the moment of writing, AlephZero, Shibuya (Astar testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying ink! contracts.

+[Generate an ink! indexing squid automatically](/basics/squid-gen/), follow the [WASM squid tutorial](/tutorials/create-a-wasm-processing-squid) for a step-by-step instruction or check out the [squid-wasm-template](https://github.com/subsquid-labs/squid-wasm-template) reference project.

 ## Processor options

-**`addContractsContractEmitted(contractAddress: string, options?: {data?, range?})`**: Subscribe to the Ink! events of the WASM runtime emitted by a contract deployed at the specified address.
+**`addContractsContractEmitted(contractAddress: string, options?: {data?, range?})`**: Subscribe to the ink! events of the WASM runtime emitted by a contract deployed at the specified address.
 The `options` argument and the data selectors are similar to that of [`addEvent()`](/substrate-indexing/configuration/#events).

 #### Example
 ```ts